 - Game Show Host: Jim Lange, best known for The Dating Game.

 - Instant-Win Condition: Completing a contract with a pot over $1,000/$2,000 automatically won the game.
 Ditto completing a contract with a pot that would put a contestant's total bank amount above the target amount.

 - Let's Just See What WOULD Have Happened: Usually done if a contestant stopped during Bonus Island.

 - Luck-Based Mission: Somewhat seen in the main game, depending on your expertise and that of your opponent.
 As for Bonus Island, luck is the whole point.

-- That Came Out Wrong: A particularly infamous example that frequently is seen on blooper specials, where host Jim Lange and the contestant are talking about golf.
-The contestant comments that the secret to his game is kissing his golf clubs beforehand; Lange ... well, he kisses his balls for good luck, something the audience found quite humorous while Lange looks dumbfoudned as to why.
+- A particularly infamous example that frequently is seen on blooper specials, where host Jim Lange and the contestant are talking about golf.
+The contestant comments that the secret to his game is kissing his golf clubs beforehand; Lange ... well, he kisses his balls for good luck, something the audience found quite humorous while Lange looks dumbfounded as to why.

 - In another discussion of golf, Lange tells a female contestant that he's "long but not very straight".